echarts-maps/echarts-united-kingdom-js/README.md

 Contains OS data © Crown copyright and database right [2018]

 And any further sub-licenses MUST retain this attribution.
 For more legal terms, please visit [Office for National Statistics on Licences](https://www.ons.gov.uk/methodology/geography/licences)

+This projects is NOT associated with official Apache ECharts (incubating) project and is independently maintained by [@chfw](https://github.com/chfw).